 So what is an accurate description of SEO given the changes to the industry over the last few years and many algorithm changes?

-SEO is currently a widely inclusive methodology to optimizing an entire web presence for organic search including the website, social channels, articles, editoral content on blogs, and even press releases.
-Additionally, “by the book” systems, strategies, techniques, and tactics are still used, but content marketing and social media are more firmly rooted to what ranks well.
+SEO is currently a widely inclusive methodology to optimizing an entire web presence for organic search including the website, social channels, articles, editorial content on blogs, and even press releases.
+Additionally, “by the book” systems, strategies, techniques, and tactics are still used, but content marketing and social media are more firmly rooted in what ranks well.